-Project Revocation: If a project is found to not be compliant with the ACCU methodology, or if an audit delivers an adverse conclusion, the CER may decide to revoke the project until the project is able to meet compliance.
+Project Suspension: If a project is found to not be compliant with the ACCU methodology, or if an audit delivers an adverse conclusion, the CER can suspend the project's registration until the project is compliant again.

-A person, or organisation may give the CER an enforceable undertaking about their compliance with the CFI Act (e.g. failing to meet requirements on reporting deadlines, eligible 'fit and proper person' status, providing false or misleading information).
-If the regulator considers that the person has breached the undertaking, it may apply to the federal court for an order which may have financial implications.
+The CER can also issue enforceable undertakings to persons or organisations who are not complying with the CFI Act (e.g. failing to meet requirements on reporting deadlines, eligible 'fit and proper person' status, providing false or misleading information).
+If they fail to adhere to the enforceable undertaking within the given timeframe, the CER can issue an infringement notice or initiate court proceedings.